 - 3 Admire Miramar Palace

-- 6 Eat some local delicacies as Borda Berri
+- 6 Eat Local Delicacies at Borda Berri

-- 8 Be in awe by the Basilica of Saint Mary of the Chorus
+- 8 Be Awed by the Basilica of Saint Mary of the Chorus

 - 10 Walk over the Bridge of Maria Cristina